-Microfilm or Microfiche - These are kept in cabinets on the first floor, and can be requested from staff at the Inter-Library Loans desk.
+Microfilm or Microfiche - These are kept in cabinets on the first floor, and can be requested from staff at the Library Helpdesk./

 Pamphlet - These items are kept in a closed store, but can be requested by any Library user.
 Fill in the item details using an online Store request form, or one of the blue slips available from the Service Desk.

 Reference - These items are shelved on the relevant floor for the particular classmark and generally cannot be borrowed.
 Items in this section are usually dictionaries, encyclopaedias, directories or bibliographies.

 Short loan - These items are shelved in the Short Loan section on the ground floor and can only be borrowed for four hours at a time or overnight.
 If the classmark for a short loan item begins XD, this means it is a photocopy.
 These can be requested from the Library Helpdesk by number.

 Special Collections Room - These items are part of a Special Collection held in the Library.
 They can be requested using the grey slips available from the Service Desk.
 There are also other named Special Collections (such as Russell, ESAH, Spitzer etc.) which will appear on the catalogue under these names and can be requested in the same way.